 I tried an experiment one night in bed.
 I lay with my knees bent upward holding the blanket away from my face.
-There, under the convers I opened my eyes and waited for my sight to adjust.
-I think it did.
+There, under the covers, I opened my eyes and waited for my sight to adjust.
 The room was dark, so no light filtered through the layers of blankets.
 But I believe I could see a faint opaque shadow cross before my eyes as I waved my hand.
 I stayed there and just looked around in the dark viewing the interior of my blanket cocoon.
-Interesting.
 There was variations of darkness and my eyes kept focusing on a bright spot that I knew was not there.
-But my mind's eye wanted to see it, a small flash.
+But my minds eye wanted to see it, a small a flash.
 It was interesting.